natbusa/cassandra_mock/README.md

 Mocking the cassandra python API.
 Duh.

 Ok, but why?

+1) Study project: A fun way to learn about cassandra, no/new SQL
-1) Match cassandra data structures with native pythonic nested dicts and lists
+2) Match cassandra data structures with native pythonic nested dicts and lists
-2) Build a CQL AST in python and actually process CQL queries on the mock
+3) Build a CQL AST in python and actually process CQL queries on the mock
-3) Look ma, no cluster :)
+4) Look ma, no cluster :)

 I am sure that you can actually use cassandra and embedded it in memory in a python module, - and in facts I have constructed a few times embedded cassandra engines in my apps, and apis - but this time I wanted a really minimalistics and cassandra-less ... cassandra.